Sunay4826/ToDoApp/README.md

-# ToDoApp
-1.you can add task
+## Todo app

+This project contains a simple TODO application
+It has the following features -

+- Anyone can create a todo
+- Anyone can see their existing todos
-2.you can mark it as done once it is completed
+- Anyone can mark a todo as done